 These grants may be combined with supplementary funding from other funding agencies.
-However in cases of parallel large grants, recipients will have to decide which grant to accept and pairing will not be allowed and students must immediately notify the Center of additional funding offers.
-Grantees are required to inform the Center of any other awards received during the FLAS fellowship period.
+However in cases of parallel large grants, recipients will have to decide which grant to accept and pairing will not be allowed.
+Grantees are required to inform the Center of any awards received during the FLAS fellowship period.

 Required information includes:

-• A statement of purpose up to 2 pages long, double-spaced, 12 pt font, outlining one’s research and language study plans and explaining how language study will enhance the project.
+* a statement of purpose of one or two pages outlining the student’s primary research interest and explaining how language study will enhance the project

 The deadline for submitting a FLAS fellowship application to UCLA is February 19, 2014.